DoIt-Yourself/my-redis/README.md

 # myRedis
-a redis writeen in java
+a redis written in java